-- Workplace problems are best solved at the local level. - Consensus building is often the most effective approach to problem-solving. - Open communication is essential to achieving consensus in problem resolution. - Individuals serving in the problem resolution process must be skilled and trained. - Participants in the problem resolution process will respect the privacy of the individual involved and will treat the issues in a confidential manner. - The process of problem resolution is intended to be flexible and should encourage the use of all resources appropriate to the specific issues. - The structure should encourage employees to seek resolution of individual workrelated problems. - The process outlined in the following problem resolution procedure may be modified by mutual agreement of the members of the local problem-solving group for a specific situation because of extraordinary circumstances. - When agreement is reached in resolving a workplace problem, any corrective action required will be taken promptly. - The individual employee whose problem is being reviewed shall be given an opportunity to be heard at each level of the problem resolution procedure.
-Such opportunity shall also be provided to other persons directly involved in the problem.
+- Workplace problems are best solved at the local level. - Consensus building is often the most effective approach to problem-solving. - Open communication is essential to achieving consensus in problem resolution. - The structure should encourage employees to seek resolution of individual work-related problems. - The process of problem resolution is intended to be flexible and should encourage the use of all resources appropriate to the specific issues. - Individuals serving in the problem resolution process must be skilled and trained. - Participants in the problem resolution process will respect the privacy of the individual involved and will treat the issues in a confidential manner. - The individual employee whose problem is being reviewed shall be given an opportunity to be heard at each level of the problem resolution procedure.
+Such opportunity shall also be provided to other persons directly involved in the problem. - When agreement is reached in resolving a workplace problem, any corrective action required will be taken promptly. - The process outlined in the following problem resolution procedure may be modified by mutual agreement of the members of the local problem-solving group for a specific situation because of extraordinary circumstances.